Rouse Hill House

 Rouse Hill Estate is a heritage-listed homestead and estate off Windsor Road (356 Annangrove Road), Rouse Hill, City of Blacktown, New South Wales, Australia.
 Rouse Hill House and farm was the family home of Richard Rouse, the Colonial Superintendent of Public Works and Convicts at Parramatta.

 The homestead, in the Australian Georgian style, was developed between 1813 and 1819 with further developments in c.
 1863.
-The homestead is managed by Sydney Living Museums as a museum that is open to the public.
+The homestead is managed by Museums of History New South Wales as a museum that is open to the public.
 Much of the former grounds have been transformed into Rouse Hill Regional Park and subsequent residential and commercial developments.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Rouse family

 Richard Rouse (1774-1852) appears to have begun building at Rouse Hill in 1813 although the grant of 450 acre was not made until October 1816.
 Sometime between 1818 and 1825, Rouse, his wife Elizabeth (1772-1849) and family moved from Parramatta to the new house.
 The son of an Oxfordshire cabinet maker and shop-keeper, Rouse came to the colony, free, in 1801.
 Prospering quickly, by 1805 he was Superintendent of Public Works and Convicts at Parramatta.

 In this role he supervised the building of Governor Lachlan Macquarie and his wife's additions to Old Government House, Parramatta, in the mid 1810s.
 It is possible that these works influenced Rouse to build a bigger house than he first intended, adding larger, longer rooms behind the front range.

 He chose the site of his new house while building toll houses for Macquarie's upgraded road to the Hawkesbury River.
 Rouse sited the new house prominently, possibly with an eye to its possible use as an inn, on a hilltop adjacent to the toll house (also built by him) on the Parramatta to Windsor Turnpike.
 He acquired other properties, more fertile than the Rouse Hill farm, but Rouse Hill had the advantage of strategic siting.
 While other early colonial homesteads overlooked their crops or pastures, Rouse Hill has always overlooked the busy Windsor Road.
 It was from here that Rouse and his descendants oversaw their distant pastoral and agricultural interests, rather than the estate itself being the focus of those interests.

 Rouse was not bred to the land, but was shrewd and capable, careful of money and acquisitive of property.
 He left, on his death in 1852, extensive holdings throughout the colony.
 The Rouse Hill estate grew to 1200 acre by Rouse's death, by purchase of an adjacent grant.
 Rouse consolidated his land holdings at North Richmond from around 1806 and increased his pastoral holdings in the north west of New South Wales, using his sons to colonise further west while he continued to acquire land in Parramatta and Western Sydney.